-Early Action decisions are mailed shortly before the holiday break in December.
-For those that apply by our regular decision deadline of Feb.
+Early Action decisions are mailed by Jan.
+1. For those that apply by our regular decision deadline of Feb.
 1, decisions will be mailed by April 1.

 To apply for financial aid, you must submit the Free Application for Federal Student Aid (FAFSA).
 The priority deadline for this form is March 1.
 For more financial aid information or to access the required forms online, visit the Office of Financial Aid.

 We understand that it is sometimes necessary for students to defer their admission to Salve Regina and attend at a later date.
 If you are considering this option, we encourage you to contact Christina Berardi, associate dean of admissions, at (401) 341-2623 or firstname.lastname@example.org to discuss the process.